TheDataBestie/Mental-Health-Analysis-/README.md

 ## 📝 Overview
 The *Mental Health Analysis Dashboard* is an *Excel-based* data visualization project designed to analyze global mental health trends.
 It provides insights into the prevalence of *anxiety, depression, schizophrenia, and bipolar disorders* across different generations.

-Using data spanning *30 years, across **214 countries, and covering **57,575 patients, this project aims to **increase awareness, aid research, and support policymaking* for mental health.
+Using data spanning *30 years*, across *214 countries*, and covering *57,575 patients*, this project aims to *increase awareness, aid research, and support policymaking* for mental health.

 ---